How can gambling affect your life?

 - Problem gambling and suicide

-Recent research has shown a strong link between gambling problems and thoughts of suicide – more than double the amount of people affected by gambling problems say that they have considered taking their own life compared to those who are not affected by gambling.
+Research has shown a link between gambling problems and thoughts of suicide – more than double the amount of people affected by gambling problems say that they have considered taking their own life compared to those who are not affected by gambling.

 Don't wait until it seems like life is not worth living.
 There is help available and you are not on your own.